-Whether you're hosting a party with many dishes or simply want to get to bed quickly after dinner, you might wonder, 'How long is a dishwasher cycle?'
+Whether you're hosting a dinner party with many dishes or you simply want to get to bed quickly after dinner, you might wonder, 'How long is a dishwasher cycle?'

-Alternatively, an extra-long dishwasher cycle can have you wondering whether there's a more sinister issue.
-Knowing how long cycles will take will help you pinpoint when there's a potential problem so that you can act fast and call in a professional to help.
-Or, it might be time to start exploring the best dishwashers to replace your faulty machine.
+An extra-long dishwasher cycle can have you wondering whether there's a more complicated issue.
+Knowing the proper length of your dishwasher cycles will help you to pinpoint when there's a potential problem so that you can act fast and call in a professional to help.

 How long is a dishwasher cycle?

-Many may think that newer dishwashers should run faster than older models, but the opposite is true.
+Many may think that newer dishwashers should run faster than older models, but the opposite may be true.
 Advances in technology mean that dishwashers now use less energy and water, which means they need to run for longer to get the same level of cleanliness.

 Here's a list of the most common dishwasher cycles and time lengths to help you choose the right one for your needs and routine.
 It's important to remember that different brands will affect which cycles you have to choose from, so it's always best to check the user manual.